Air force ground forces: Rationale

 air bridge operations, usually being some of the first air force personnel on the ground.
 Moving towards the special operations spectrum of operations, is assaulting, capturing and securing of airfields for use by one's own aircraft.

 Not all air forces possess their own ground units and whether or not they do or is sometimes due to other factors such as political considerations and inter-service rivalry.
 Such units act as a force multiplier allowing the secure operation of forward airbases and thereby increasing the availability and responsiveness of aviation assets.

-Special forces
+Special operations forces

-Some air forces also possess special forces, who perform roles on land and in marine environments in support of air force operations.
+Some air forces also possess special operations forces, who perform roles on land and in marine environments in support of air force operations.
 These include units and individual personnel who operate independently or, with other military units.

 The chief missions in such units are combat search and rescue, including rescuing downed aircrews in hostile territory; long-range reconnaissance, direct action and forward air control in support of air to ground operations, for example illuminating targets for attack by laser-guided bombs.

 Other common roles include military weather forecasting, pathfinding, domestic counter terrorism and hostage rescue missions; capturing airbases, establishing advanced airfields and conducting air traffic control.

 An American pararescueman from the 320th Special Tactics Squadron watches a Paskau member of the Royal Malaysian Air Force conduct a search pattern during an underwater search and recovery course.

 U.S. Air Force Special Tactics Commandos training in Jordan.